promiscuous-io/promiscuous/README.md

 to the database.
 The write queries that correspond to published models are passed through the promiscuous pineline.
 Promiscuous does not allow write queries that touch multiple documents (or rows) at the same time.
-These hooks are is in [publisher/model/mongoid.rb](blob/master/lib/promiscuous/publisher/model/mongoid.rb)
+These hooks are in [publisher/model/mongoid.rb](blob/master/lib/promiscuous/publisher/model/mongoid.rb)

 1. The first thing promiscuous does is to retrieve the _id_ of the document that the database selector would hit.
 2. Then a lock is acquired on the id of the model on the Redis server.
-3. The first step is performed again to check against a race on the selector, ensuring that the id retrieved on step 1 still satisfy the selector.
+3. The first step is performed again to check against a race on the selector, ensuring that the id retrieved on step 1 still satisfies the selector.
-4. The dependencies are incremented in Redis (lampard clocks).
+4. The dependencies ([vector clocks](http://en.wikipedia.org/wiki/Vector_clocks)) are incremented in Redis.
    For the moment, there is just a global counter.
 The counter value is saved for the actual publishing.
 5. The database query is finally performed on the selected document.